The Shakespeare North Playhouse is an iconic new theatre and education space planned to be built on the current Mill Street car park in Prescot.

 What will the inside of the theatre look like?

-Plans are still being finalised but the main theatre auditorium will be an authentic Jacobean design similar to this artist’s impression which we are sure you will agree looks stunning.
+The main theatre auditorium will be an authentic Jacobean design, based on Inigo Jones’ Cockpit-at-Court, 1629.
+Inigo Jones was one of the greatest English architects and theatre designers of his day.
+The 350 seat theatre will be similar to this artist’s impression below which we are sure you will agree looks stunning.

 Why does the outside of the Playhouse look so modern?